lewis-mi/VibeCheckLab/README.md

 ## 🚀 Tech Stack & Architecture

-This project uses a frontend-backend architecture.
+This project uses a unified frontend-backend architecture suitable for containerization.

 *   **Frontend:** A **React** single-page application built with **Vite** and written in **TypeScript**.
-*   **Backend:** A serverless function acting as a secure proxy between the client and the Gemini API.
+*   **Backend:** A standalone **Node.js** server that both serves the frontend static assets and acts as a secure proxy for the Gemini API.
-*   **AI Model:** **Google's Gemini API** (`gemini-2.5-flash`) is called from the backend proxy.
+*   **AI Model:** **Google's Gemini API** (`gemini-2.5-flash`) is called from the backend server.
 *   **Styling:** A combination of CSS-in-JS for component-specific styles and global CSS variables for robust theming (light and dark modes).

 ## 🔒 Security Features

 *   **Backend API Proxy:** The Gemini API key is securely stored as a server-side environment variable and never exposed to the client.
-All API calls are routed through a backend proxy.
+All API calls are routed through the backend server.
 *   **Server-Side Validation:** The backend enforces transcript length limits and scans for personally identifiable information (PII) to prevent abuse and protect user privacy.
-*   **HTTP Security Headers:** A `vercel.json` file is used to configure important security headers like Content-Security-Policy (CSP) to mitigate XSS and other common web vulnerabilities.

 ## ⚙️ How It Works

 1. A user selects a sample transcript or pastes their own into the React UI.
-2. Upon clicking "Check the vibe," the frontend sends the transcript to a backend proxy function (at `/api/analyze`).
+2. Upon clicking "Check the vibe," the frontend sends the transcript to the backend server at `/api/analyze`.
-3. The backend function validates the input (length, PII) in a secure server environment.
+3. The backend validates the input (length, PII) in a secure server environment.
-4. The backend retrieves a stored API key from its environment variables and securely calls the **Google Gemini API** with the transcript, a system prompt, and a response schema.
+4. The backend retrieves the API key from its environment variables and securely calls the **Google Gemini API** with the transcript, a system prompt, and a response schema.
-5. Gemini returns a structured JSON object to the backend proxy.
+5. Gemini returns a structured JSON object to the backend.
-6. The proxy forwards this JSON response back to the client-side React app.
+6. The backend forwards this JSON response back to the client-side React app.
 7. The React app validates and parses the JSON, then uses it to render the interactive analysis dashboard.

 ## 💻 How to Run This Project

-This project uses Vite as its development server and build tool.
-It assumes a hosting environment (like Vercel or Netlify) that can run serverless functions and apply header configurations from a `vercel.json` file.
+This project uses Vite for its development server and a standalone Node.js server for the API.

 1.  **Install Dependencies:**
     ```bash